 “Don’t cry because it’s over.
 Smile because it happened.”

-I myself get excited and happy about little things be it going out for dinner or watching my favourite tennis player win a trophy.
-I look forward to days on which my favourite dish is prepared and on which my favourite basketball team is going to play a match.
-I love going to the door to receive . a pizza and I really enjoy myself listening to songs all alone in my room with no disturbances.
+I myself get excited and happy about little things be it going out for dinner or watching my favorite tennis player win a trophy.
+I look forward to the days on which my favorite dish is prepared and on which my favorite basketball team is going to play a match.
+I love going to the door to receive a pizza and I really enjoy myself listening to songs all alone in my room with no disturbances.
 I am thrilled just by the fact that my blog has received a few hundred views and people are commenting good things about it.
-I really pride myself for this quality of enjoying little things.
+I really pride myself on this quality of enjoying little things.

-The meeting that you are worrying for is going to go really well if you have prepared well and not if you haven’t.
+The meeting that you are worrying about is going to go really well if you have prepared well and not if you haven’t.
 So why worry!

 Over and Out